pinjuf/musiscript/README.md

 ### Codepointers

 Codepointers are statements that let you call pieces of code (as defined in src/codepts.cpp) and use their return values.
+They can be very useful for checking conditions.
 Example:

 ```